 Currently, we are further exploring the role of leptin in the physiology, pathophysiology, and potential treatment of several disease states, including obesity.

-Our work, funded by the NIH, the ADA, HMS, Foundations, and the Pharmaceutical Industry, has resulted in over 265 original publications in medicine, more than 91 collaborative papers in the context of the Look AHEAD Study, over 120 reviews/chapters in textbooks, and over 18,500 citations with an H-index of more than 70.
+Our work, funded by the NIH, the ADA, HMS, Foundations, and the Pharmaceutical Industry, has resulted in over 500 original publications in medicine, more than 150 collaborative papers in the context of the Look AHEAD Study, over 180 reviews/chapters in textbooks, which have received over 40,000 citations with an H-index of more than 105 in Google Scholar.
 Group members have been honored with prestigious awards at National/International meetings.